Double-Star-Systems/password-strength-validator/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 See the [complete license](LICENSE).

+This project is a fork of Mathieu Darse's [Password Strength Validator](https://github.com/mdarse/password-strength-validator) which is no longer in active development.